-Corporate governance is a topic of high priority for the Supervisory Board.
-According to its own estimation, the Supervisory Board consists of a sufficient number of independent members.
-There were no conflicts of interest, as defined by the German Corporate Governance Code, involving Supervisory Board members during 2011.
-After addressing corporate governance topics in detail, the Executive Board and Supervisory Board resolved to adopt and issue the updated Statement of Compliance on February 14, 2012 (Executive Board) and on February 24, 2012 (Supervisory Board) in accordance with section 161 of the German Stock Corporation Act (Aktiengesetz).
-The statement is permanently available on the website of Merck KGaA (www.merckgroup.com → Investors → Corporate Governance).
-More information on corporate governance at Merck KGaA, including the compensation of the Executive Board and Supervisory Board, is given in the Statement of Compliance on pages 101 et seq. of the Annual Report
+Corporate governance is a topic of high importance to the Supervisory Board.
+In its own estimation, the Supervisory Board has an adequate number of independent members.
+There were no conflicts of interest, as defined by the German Corporate Governance Code, involving Supervisory Board members during 2012.
+After addressing corporate governance topics in detail, the Executive Board and Supervisory Board resolved to adopt the updated Statement of Compliance on February 20, 2013 (Executive Board) and on March 6, 2013 (Supervisory Board) and jointly issued it on March 6, 2013 in accordance with section 161 AktG.
+The statement is permanently available on the website of Merck KGaA (www.merckgroup.com \rightarrow Investors \rightarrow Corporate Governance).
+More information on corporate governance at Merck KGaA, including the compensation of the Executive Board and Supervisory Board, is given in the Statement of Compliance on pages 101 et seq. of the Annual Report.